Photo by Diliff

 FAQ

 Which city is the highlight of this itinerary?
-Each city has a different primary strength: Prague for the extraordinary intact medieval city; Vienna for the imperial grandeur and the extraordinary museum culture; Budapest for the thermal bath culture and the most dynamic city atmosphere; Kraków for the most extraordinary main square and the most profound day trip (Auschwitz).
+Each city has a different primary strength: Prague for its intact medieval core; Vienna for imperial grandeur and museum culture; Budapest for thermal baths and the most dynamic city atmosphere; Kraków for its striking main square and the most profound day trip (Auschwitz).
 Most travelers who complete the circuit cite Prague as the most visually beautiful and Budapest as the most enjoyable to spend time in.

 Is 3 days enough for Vienna?
-The minimum — the Kunsthistorisches Museum, the Vienna State Opera, and the Naschmarkt can be done in 3 days, but Schönbrunn Palace, the extraordinary Belvedere (the extraordinary Klimt collection at the Oberes Belvedere — the Kiss and the Judith are here), and the extraordinary Wiener Werkstätte design heritage require at least 2 additional days.
+The minimum — the Kunsthistorisches Museum, the Vienna State Opera, and the Naschmarkt can be done in 3 days, but Schönbrunn Palace, the Belvedere (home to the Klimt collection at the Oberes Belvedere — the Kiss and the Judith are here), and the Wiener Werkstätte design heritage require at least 2 additional days.
 Vienna rewards a longer stay.

 How to get from Prague to Vienna to Budapest without flying?
 RegioJet (Prague→Vienna, 4h30, €20–40 booked ahead) then EuroCity (Vienna→Budapest, 2h30, €30–60).
 Total: one day of travel covering 900km, with both trains extremely comfortable.